7 Linear regression with a single predictor

 We begin by thinking about what we mean by the “best” line.
 Mathematically, we want a line that has small residuals.
 But beyond the mathematical reasons, hopefully it also makes sense intuitively that whatever line we fit, the residuals should be small (i.e., the points should be close to the line).
 The first option that may come to mind is to minimize the sum of the residual magnitudes:

-Figure 7.15: Gift aid and family income for a random sample of 50 freshman students from Elmhurst College.
-The dashed line represents the line that minimizes the sum of the absolute value of residuals, the solid line represents the line that minimizes the sum of squared residuals, i.e., the least squares line.
+Figure 7.14: Gift aid and family income for a random sample of 50 first-year Elmhurst College students.
+The dashed line is the line that minimizes the sum of the absolute value of residuals, the solid line is the line that minimizes the sum of squared residuals, i.e., the least squares line.

 However, a more common practice is to choose the line that minimizes the sum of the squared residuals: